Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to travel from Amsterdam to Innsbruck Hbf by train, you've come to the right place.

-You can expect the journey from Amsterdam to Innsbruck Hbf by train to take around 12 hours 49 minutes.
-If you want to get there as quickly as possible, it can take as little as 9 hours 36 minutes on the fastest services.
-You’ll usually find around 19 trains per day running on this route, which spans 457 miles (735 km).
-There’s no need for any changes along the way, as there are direct trains available to Innsbruck Hbf. ÖBB trains are the main operator of services on this route, so you're likely to travel with them for all or at least part of your journey to Innsbruck Hbf.
+You can expect the journey from Amsterdam to Innsbruck Hbf by train to take around 12 hours 56 minutes.
+If you want to get there as quickly as possible, it can take as little as 10 hours 10 minutes on the fastest services.
+You’ll usually find around 22 trains per day running on this route, which spans 457 miles (735 km).
+You’ll have to make 1 change along the way on your journey to Innsbruck Hbf. ÖBB trains are the main operator of services on this route, so you're likely to travel with them for all or at least part of your journey to Innsbruck Hbf.

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!